torsten-pf/pySlipQt/README.rst

     python setup.py install

+Then you can run *pyslipqt_demo.py* in the *examples* subdirectory of the cloned source tree.
+It might be safer to load the latest tagged source tree.

 Or you could install through PyPI:

 ::

     pip install pySlipQt

+You could then find the *pySlipQt/examples* subdirectory and copy it to a place of your choosing.

 Using pip is the recommended way to install pySlipQt as the cheese shop code is guaranteed to work.
 The code in the GitHub repository is, unfortunately,